mfaraj57/arabicTS/README.md

 # myrepo
-collection of kodi arabic addons
+collection of kodi arabic addons made by TSmedia team